rtlabs-com/p-net/doc/compliancetest.rst

 * Output ``%Q0.1`` Qx_Error_RDREC

 Delete the existing "dut" device.
-Import the GSDML file of your device (the DUT), and insert you device.
+Import the GSDML file of your device (the DUT), and insert your device.
 Plug relevant modules into the slots.
 Give it the station name ``dut``, and it should use the IP address ``192.168.0.50``.
 Connect it to the PLC via the "Network view".